-Dr. Kate Gribskov is another proud OSU Beaver.
-After graduating in 2005 from the Oregon State College of Veterinary Medicine, she started her career at Cornelius Veterinary Clinic.
-She officially joined Aloha Dog and Cat Hospital as a veterinarian in June of 2008, but has worked at the clinic in various roles since she was a kid!
+Dr. Kate Gribskov graduated from Oregon State College of Veterinary Medicine in 2005.
+She stared her career at Cornelius Veterinary Clinic.
+She officially joined Aloha Dog and Cat Hospital as a veterinarian in June of 2008, but has worked at the clinic in various roles since she was a kid.
 Although she enjoys many aspects of veterinary practice, some of her special interests include dermatology and pain management.
-In her free time, she keeps busy with many travel adventures, and also enjoys skiing and hiking with her yellow lab, Daily.
-Completing her pet family is a handsome orange tabby, Oliver.
+In her free time she keeps busy with many travel adventures and also enjoys skiing and hiking with her two yellow labs, Daily and Usher.
+Completing her pet family is a handsome orange tabby, George.

 Heather Hershey, DVM

 Dr. Heather Hershey is an Oregon native, raised in Salem.
 She attended University of Washington for undergraduate, and graduated from Oregon State University College of Veterinary medicine in 1993.
 Dr. Hershey enjoys all aspects of small animal practice but her strongest interests are in preventative medicine, client education and strengthening the bond between people and their pets.
-When not at work, Heather is an avid gardener, enjoys walking and hiking with her dog, Sara, and playing with her two cats, Scout and Phoenix.
+Heather is an avid gardener and enjoys walking and playing with her dogs, Jigsaw and Gardener, and her two cats, Scout and Phoenix.